DariuszDepta/miller-myers/README.md

-# fcomp - a file comparison program
+# A file comparison program

 The algorithm and application were published [here](./a-file-comparison-program.pdf).